Scalar Quantization as Sparse Least Square Optimization: Quantization Algorithms

-The vector quantization task could be described as follows: suppose we have a vector $\boldsymbol{w}$ that has $m$ distinct values.
+The quantization task can be described as follows: suppose we have a vector $\boldsymbol{w}$ that has $m$ distinct values.
 Now we intend to find a vector $\boldsymbol{w}^{*}$ with $p$ distinct values, where $p \leq m$.
-In some case, it could also be set as a more strict condition $p \leq l$, which $l$ is a given value we require less than $m$.
-Then by denoting the difference between the original vector and the constructed one with $l_2$ norm, our original target function could be formed as:\\
+In some case, it can also be set as a more strict condition $p \leq l$, where $l$ is the upper bound of the post-quantization amounts of values and $l<m$.
+Then by denoting the differences between the original vector and the constructed one with $l_2$ norm, our original target function could be formed as:\\

-Where $\boldsymbol{o(\cdot)}$ means the distinct values of a vector.
-And notice that here we only consider $\boldsymbol{w}$ in 1-dimension vector form.
-If the data is coded in a matrix, such like neural network parameters and images, then we could simply 'flatten' the matrix into a vector to perform quantization, and then turn it back to the original shape.
+Where $\boldsymbol{o(\cdot)}$ means the number of distinct values of the vector.
+And notice that here we only consider $\boldsymbol{w}$ in 1-dimension vector form (scalar quantization).
+If the data is coded in a matrix, such as neural network parameters and images, we can simply 'flatten' the matrix into a vector to perform quantization, and then turn it back to the original shape.
+However, in this paper, the methods cannot perform quantization operating directly on vectors.
+The design of such methods will be an interesting research topic in the future.